Brauckhoff/biopixR/joss/paper.md

 clustering, parameter optimization, and a distinctive algorithm for line gap mitigation.
 Among these is an optimized edge detection algorithm based on the Canny edge detection algorithm.
-Together with a noise-resilient threshold method, these two algorithm form the foundation of feature extraction within the `biopixR` package.
+Together with a noise-resilient threshold method, these two algorithms form the foundation of feature extraction within the `biopixR` package.
 Both edge detection and thresholding can be parameterized via an interactive Tcl/Tk user interface.
 For circular objects, the threshold adjustment factor and the smoothing factor for edge detection can be automatically calculated using Gaussian process regression models (Kriging models).
-Thereby making an automated features extraction, which includes segmentation and labeling, available in `R`.
+Thereby making an automated feature extraction, which includes segmentation and labeling, available in `R`.
 Furthermore, all available methods for feature extraction and filtering can be accessed within a single pipeline function, not found in other packages.
 The package also includes a function for